-Researchers have determined a link between periodontal disease and other health issues such as, stroke, cardiovascular disease, diabetes, bacterial pneumonia, and increased risk of low-weight deliveries in pregnant women.
+Researchers have determined there is a link between periodontal disease and other health issues such as, stroke, cardiovascular disease, diabetes, bacterial pneumonia, and increased risk of low-weight deliveries in pregnant women.
 A balanced diet, consistent oral hygiene, and regular dental checkups and cleanings will significantly reduce the risk of developing periodontal disease.

-The first stage of gum disease in which gums are irritated, tender, and likely to bleed due to plaque and its toxins
+The first stage of gum disease in which gums are irritated, tender, and likely to bleed due to plaque and its toxins.

 Deep pockets filled with bacteria and pus are apparent between teeth and gums.
 Gums are inflamed and bleed easily, and slight to moderate bone loss is possible.